orbisius/sak4wp/README.md

 - Added a link to a whois service to see more info about the blocked IP.
 - ... many more are planned.

+- Updated Stats Module: It is not part of the dashboard anymore.
+Added some WordPress site stats e.g. number of posts, pages, attachments etc.
 - Added New Module: List Page Templates

 Support